openssl/openssl/README-FIPS.md

 This normally requires you to download 2 copies of the OpenSSL source code.

-Download and build the (OpenSSL 3.0) FIPS provider
+Download and build a validated FIPS provider
 --------------------------------------------------

-OpenSSL 3.0 is the only source that is currently FIPS validated.
-If you use any other source currently it is NOT FIPS valid.
-Please refer to the security guide for guidance related to the OpenSSL 3.0  FIPS provider.
+Refer to <https://www.openssl.org/source/> for information related to which versions are FIPS validated.
+For this example we use OpenSSL 3.0.0.

     $ wget https://www.openssl.org/source/openssl-3.0.0.tar.gz
     $ tar -xf openssl-3.0.0.tar.gz